amusEcode1/Numpy_Tutorial/README.md

 Before running the scripts, ensure you have the following installed:
 - Python 3.x
 - NumPy library
-- A code editor (e.g., Visual Studio Code, Jupyter Notebook, or PyCharm)
+- A code editor e.g Visual Studio Code

 ## Installing
 To install NumPy: